Water D/H in 3I/ATLAS as a Probe of Formation Conditions in Another Planetary System: Abstract

-From our non-LTE Bayesian retrieval, in the nominal scenario, we derive an HDO/H$_2$O mixing ratio lower limit of $x$(HDO)$>9.2\times10^{-3}$.
-After accounting for the number of hydrogen atoms in the water molecule and converting this to the D/H ratio, we report a water D/H constraint for an interstellar comet: [D/H]$_{\mathrm{H_2O}} > 4.6\times10^{-3}$.
+From our non-LTE Bayesian retrieval, in the nominal scenario, we derive a lower limit on the HDO/H$_2$O mixing ratio of $x$(HDO)$>9.2\times10^{-3}$.
+After accounting for the number of H atoms in the water molecule and converting the result to the D/H ratio, we derive a water D/H constraint for the interstellar comet 3I/ATLAS of [D/H]$_{\mathrm{H_2O}} > 4.6\times10^{-3}$.
 For the conservative scenario, using the 99th percentile upper limit on the water production rate, we derive a lower limit on the D/H ratio of [D/H]$_{\mathrm{H_2O}} > 6.6\times10^{-3}$.
-Relative to Earth's ocean value (Vienna Standard Mean Ocean Water, VSMOW), these imply that 3I/ATLAS is enriched in deuterated water by a factor of $\gtrsim30$ and $\gtrsim40$, respectively, in the two scenarios.
-As illustrated in Figure~\ref{fig:D2H}, the inferred water D/H for 3I/ATLAS lies at the high end of the observed water D/H distribution, exceeding the error-weighted mean cometary value by factors of $\gtrsim20$ and $\gtrsim30$.
-Regardless of whether we adopt the nominal or conservative scenario, our constraint on the water D/H ratio in 3I/ATLAS implies a remarkably high deuterium enhancement compared to Solar System comets.
-Independent JWST/NIRSpec post-perihelion observations also imply a significant deuterium enrichment in 3I/ATLAS water (Cordiner et al., submitted).
+Relative to Earth's ocean value (Vienna Standard Mean Ocean Water), these imply that 3I/ATLAS is enriched in deuterated water by factors of $\gtrsim30$ and $\gtrsim40$, respectively, in the two scenarios.
+As illustrated in Figure~3, the inferred water D/H for 3I/ATLAS lies at the high end of the observed water D/H distribution, exceeding the error-weighted mean cometary value by factors of $\gtrsim20$ and $\gtrsim30$.
+Regardless of whether we adopt the nominal or conservative scenario, our constraint on the water D/H ratio in 3I/ATLAS implies a remarkably high D enhancement compared with Solar System comets.
+Note that the constraint reported in this work corresponds to a single epoch; however, preliminary analysis of ALMA observations obtained close in time suggests no significant day-to-day variability.
+Even if modest unaccounted-for small-scale variability were present, it would not affect the main finding of this work, namely, that water in 3I/ATLAS is D enriched relative to Solar System comets.
+This interpretation is supported by independent JWST Near Infrared Spectrograph post-perihelion observations obtained more than a month later, which likewise imply a D enrichment in 3I/ATLAS water \cite{Cordiner:2026arXiv}.